mpnally/Terrifically-Simple-JSON/README.md

 that the concept can apply to all datatypes—but if you need a way to encode dates that distinguishes them from strings, this is the right way to do it in TS-JSON.
 If the number example seems unintuitive, consider that when you write `178` in JSON, you are really writing a reference to a number.
-The language we use to write these references was
+The notation we use to write these references was
 [developed over 3 millenia](https://en.wikipedia.org/wiki/History_of_the_Hindu-Arabic_numeral_system).
-When you write `true` or `false` in JSON, you are using a different reference language—one that is specific to booleans.
+When you write `true` or `false` in JSON, you are using a different reference notation—one that is specific to booleans.
 Strings can be viewed the same way.
-Any datatype can be thought of as consisting of a set of pre-existing entities with a language for writing references to them [and perhaps some rules for operators that can be performed on them, but JSON does not have operators].
+Any datatype can be thought of as consisting of a set of pre-existing entities with a notation for writing references to them [and perhaps some rules for operators that can be performed on them, but JSON does not have operators].
-JSON has built-in support for the reference languages for numbers, booleans and strings.
+JSON has built-in support for the reference notations for numbers, booleans and strings.
-Lacking a built-in reference language for other datatypes, we must to state explicitly which language we're using, or rely on out-of-band knowledge.
+Lacking a built-in reference notation for other datatypes, we must to state explicitly which notation we're using, or rely on out-of-band knowledge.
 [RDF/JSON](https://www.w3.org/TR/rdf-json/) uses a version of this idea.